cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpload.md

 **`TRANSFORM`**

 Optional.
 Specifies the name of the input transformation passed to `gpload`.
-For information about XML transformations, see "Loading and Unloading Data" in the *Greenplum Database Administrator Guide*.
+For information about XML transformations, see [Loading and Unloading Data](/docs/import-data-into-cbdb.md).

 **`TRANSFORM_CONFIG`**